 The reader may well exclaim by this time, What is all this hubbub about?
-Simply this: Mr. Panizzi insisted on adding to some of the items of the Catalogue original comments of his some of the items of the Library Committee justly objected as com-mitting the Society to opinions of doubtful value.
+Simply this: Mr. Panizzi insisted on adding to some of the items of the Catalogue original comments of his own, to which the Library Committee justly objected as committing the Society to opinions of doubtful value.
 Panizzi attached the greatest importance to these notes and comments.
 "The Committee, far from objecting to them, ought to have been thankful that I had taken the trouble of introducing them" (p.
 31); and he proceeds to quote specimens illustrative of this part of his work.
-For example, he says: "To the 'Mémoires' of Charnières on the observations of the longitude, I added this note: 'All the author's additions and corrections carefully put in by J. B.' This note is on the title-page of this copy, and the volume, is interspersed with alterations in manuscript.
-I sup-pose J. B. to mean James Bradley."
-Later on in the same page he adds: "The author's additions, if put in by Bradley, are, of course, of much more value than if written by any other J. B."
+For example, he says: "To the 'Mémoires' of Charnières on the observations of the longitude, I added this note: 'All the author's additions and corrections carefully put in by J. B.' This note is on the title-page of this copy, and the by J. B. Inis note is on the thie-page of the copy, and the volume, is interspersed with alterations in manuscript.
+I suppose J. B. to mean James Bradley," Later on in the same page he adds: "The author's additions, if put in by Bradley, are, of course, of much more value than if written by any other J. B."